 - pyrethrins (often as a mix with other ingredients) -Highly toxic to bees.
 Some formulations are OMRI-listed for organic use.

 - spinosad-Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE

-- spinetoram (Delegate WG) at 4.5 to 7 oz/a.
+- spinetoram (Delegate WG) at 4.5 to 7 oz/A. REI 4 hr.
 PHI 7 days.
-REI 4 hr.
+Control of thrips may be improved by addition of an adjuvant to spray mix.
 Do not make more than three applications of Group 5 insecticides (spinosad and spinetoram) for thrips in a season.